 Bobbye wanted to volunteer because she has always felt a passion and sensitivity towards children.
 She sees how busy the nurses are, and how much responsibility they have.
 By volunteering, Bobbye feels she is accomplishing something by making the life of a child or parent a little easier.
 She will stay with a child who is alone or having a difficult time, or with a parent who may need someone to talk to.
 “There is never a time that I walk out of the hospital after my shift, that I do not feel gratified that I may have made someone’s day a little easier.
 I look forward each week to my day at the hospital.”

 In addition to working, volunteering and taking care of her family, Bobbye enjoys traveling, taking cruises and reading.
-We are very fortunate to have Bobbye Shearer as part of our team at MCH.
+We are very fortunate to have Bobbye Shearer as part of our team at NCH.

 taught in the Dade County Public School system, where she worked with autistic and academically delayed students.

-After retiring, Virginia chose to volunteer at Miami Children's Hospital.
+After retiring, Virginia chose to volunteer at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 Many years before, Virginia volunteered in the Playroom when the hospital was still called Variety Children's Hospital.
 She likes working with our staff, and loves the children, gaining satisfaction from knowing she has helped put a smile on the face of a child who is not feeling well.

 In her leisure time, Virginia is studying French and South Florida folk studies.
 She also likes the outdoors and loves to travel, with East and South Africa being among her favorite places to visit.
 We are very grateful for the time that Virginia is able to spend with us, and we look forward to seeing her every week.